limengdu/IoT-For-Beginners/2-farm/lessons/4-migrate-your-plant-to-the-cloud/README.md

 ## Review & Self Study

-The IoT Hub SDK is open source for both Arduino and Python.
+1. The IoT Hub SDK is open source for both Arduino and Python.
 In the code repos on GitHub there are a number of samples showing how work with different IoT Hub features.

     * If you are using a Wio Terminal, check out the [Arduino samples on GitHub](https://github.com/Azure/azure-iot-pal-arduino/tree/master/pal/samples)
     * If you are using a Raspberry Pi or Virtual device, check out the [Python samples on GitHub](https://github.com/Azure/azure-iot-sdk-python/tree/master/azure-iot-hub/samples)

+2. A powerful tool for the IoT, the SenseCAP K1100 also supports low-power LoRa® network communication.
+You can easily manage your nodes in an overlay LoRaWAN environment by using the Grove Wio E5 and Wio Terminal to access data to the SenseCAP console in Seeed Studio.
+    * If you are interested in this, you can continue to learn more about [SenseCAP K1100 and LoRaWAN®](sensecap-k1100-connect-sensecap-console.md).

 ## Assignment